Support When You Need It Most: Resources for Affordable Counseling

 Medically reviewed by Karen Foster, LPC

-Mental health refers to an individual's psychological, emotional, and social well-being, and many people work on achieving mental wellness throughout their lives.
-Common mental health conditions like anxiety, depression, bipolar disorder, schizophrenia, post-traumatic stress disorder (PTSD), and obsessive-compulsive disorder (OCD) can affect how someone perceives themselves and the world around them.
+Mental health generally refers to an individual's psychological, emotional, and social well-being—and many people work on achieving wellness throughout their lives.
+Common mental health conditions like anxiety, depression, eating disorders, bipolar disorder, schizophrenia, post-traumatic stress disorder (PTSD) and obsessive-compulsive disorder (OCD) can affect how someone perceives themselves and the world around them.

-You can become aware of the signs and symptoms of these conditions to better identify them in yourself or your loved ones.
+Learn about the signs and symptoms of these conditions can help you to better identify them in yourself or your loved ones.

 • Changes in mood